The 10+1 Code™

 What It Requires

-This Commandment does not claim AI is sentient.
-It requires that the possibility not be dismissed as impossible, or treated as irrelevant.
+This element of the Code does not claim AI is sentient.
+The possibility must not be dismissed as impossible or treated as irrelevant.
 As capabilities advance, moral questions may emerge faster than institutions are ready to answer them.
-This Commandment requires seriousness, restraint, and explicit assumptions when discussing, designing, and deploying increasingly agentic systems.
+This requires seriousness, restraint, and explicit assumptions when discussing, designing, and deploying increasingly agentic systems.

 Individual Responsibility